 Labour’s electoral breakthrough in 1935 changed the political landscape, creating the two-party system that dominated New Zealand politics for the rest of the 20th century.
 In 1936 the National Party was formed out of the Liberal–Reform coalition.
 Labour and National alternated as either governing party or official opposition until the introduction of proportional representation in 1996.

-Labour’s first period of government was also its longest in the 20th century.
+Labour’s first period of government was also its longest to date.
 Its 1935 victory was reaffirmed in 1938 with the highest vote share ever won by any party – almost 56%.
 In the pre-war period Labour was openly socialist in its political aims.
 It began to nationalise large sections of the economy, including the Bank of New Zealand, coal mines and domestic air services.
 Broadcasting and transport were brought under the control of government ministers.
 To stimulate New Zealand’s depressed economy, Labour increased wage rates, launched a programme of public works and state-housing construction, and introduced a guaranteed price for dairy products.
 The Social Security Act 1938 greatly expanded the scope of the welfare state, introducing universal free health services and extending benefits for the aged, sick and unemployed.

 Labour was an active and popular reforming government before the outbreak of the Second World War.
 However, after guiding the country out of economic depression, then through the crisis of the war and into the first years of post-war recovery, Labour’s reforming zeal was spent.
-It was defeated in the election of 1949 and remained in opposition for the next nine years.
+It was defeated in the election of 1949 and remained in opposition for the next eight years.

 The actions of the first Labour government set the terms of political debate and action for the next 40 years.
 Neither Labour’s welfare state nor its mixed economy were seriously challenged until the 1980s.

 The second Labour government was elected in 1957 with a fragile one-seat majority.
 Led by 75-year-old Walter Nash, it offered a generous raft of policies including low-interest state loans for new houses, increased child benefits and an opportunity to capitalise them to put towards buying a first home, free school text books and a £100 income-tax rebate.
 But the new government immediately faced a balance-of-payments crisis that demanded austerity.
-Minister of Finance Arnold Nordmeyer responded with import controls and a harsh budget in 1958.
-Dubbed the ‘black budget’ by Labour's opponents, it increased the cost of beer, cigarettes, and petrol – basic items of expenditure in Labour’s core electorates.
+Minister of Finance Arnold Nordmeyer responded with import controls and a harsh Budget in 1958.
+Dubbed the ‘Black Budget’ by Labour's opponents, it increased the cost of beer, cigarettes, and petrol – basic items of expenditure in Labour’s core electorates.
 Labour’s organisation and membership immediately began to collapse.
-The ‘Black Budget’ sealed Labour’s electoral fate in the 1960 election, when many previous Labour supporters protested by simply not voting.
+The ‘Black Budget’ sealed Labour’s electoral fate in the 1960 election, when many Labour supporters protested by simply not voting.

 The 1972 Labour government under Norman Kirk responded to a mood for social change, especially among young people.
 Yet, in some ways the new government was more conservative than its National opposition.
 Kirk refused to consider changing restrictive laws on homosexuality and abortion.
 It was National MP Venn Young who introduced a private member’s bill on homosexual law reform.
 On the other hand, anti-abortion Labour MP Gerard Wall introduced a bill aiming to prevent private clinics from offering abortions.

 Labour, led by 49-year-old Norman Kirk, returned to power in 1972 with a 23-seat majority.
-During the party’s previous 12 years in opposition, New Zealand society had greatly changed.
+During the party’s 12 years in opposition, New Zealand society had greatly changed.
 The 1960s had been a decade of protests against the Vietnam War, French nuclear tests in the Pacific and apartheid.
 Māori activists were raising issues of historical and contemporary injustice, women's liberation leaders campaigned for gender equity, students defied traditional social attitudes and authority structures, and environmental concerns reached the forefront of politics.
 One feature, however, remained the same – the country’s small economy remained vulnerable to international factors, specifically the UK’s move to join the European Economic Community (later called the European Union), which hurt New Zealand exports, and the power of the oil-exporting nations.

 Television had become an important factor in politics and Kirk, once his public image had been refined for television, appeared an articulate and decisive prime minister.
 At first Labour seemed to respond to the excitement of the times.
 It ended New Zealand’s involvement in the Vietnam War, set a date to withdraw troops from Singapore, ended conscription at home and dispatched a naval frigate to French Polynesia to protest French nuclear tests at Moruroa (Mururoa) atoll.
 Fearing the effects on New Zealand’s racial harmony, and consequent civil disorder, the government cancelled a rugby tour by the all-white South African Springboks.
 It blocked an environmentally destructive plan to raise the level of Lake Manapōuri and, in a concession to counter-cultural values, it sponsored the development of ‘ohu’ – rural communes.